techmania-team/techmania-docs/English/Theme/C#_guide_to_Lua.md

 - **Nil**: similar with C#'s null.
 The value `nil` is of this type.
 - **Boolean**: `true` or `false`.
 - **Number**: similar with C#'s double.
 There is no integer type in Lua.
-- **String**
+- **String**: you can call the built-in function `tostring(value)` to convert values of other types to strings.
 - **Function**: similar with C#'s Action and Func – values of this type can be assigned to variables.
 - **Userdata**: since Lua is often embedded into another language (the host language), when the host language exposes an object to Lua, it will be of type userdata from Lua's perspective.
 It can be used like a table.
 - **Thread**: not used in TECHMANIA themes.
 - **Table**: like a Dictionary, except each key and each value doesn't have to be the same type within a table.

 Table is the most powerful and versatile type in Lua.
-If keys are positive integers, a table can be used like an array.
+If keys are positive integers, a table can be used like a 1-indexed array.
 If keys are strings, and values are booleans, number, strings, functions and other tables, a table can be used like an object.

 ## Variables